Lessing-Denkmal

 How long should I spend visiting?

-A visit to the Lessing-Denkmal typically takes between 30 minutes to an hour, depending on your interest in the surrounding area.
+A visit to the Lessing-Denkmal typically takes around 30 minutes to an hour, allowing time to appreciate the monument and its surroundings.

 Is photography allowed?